 In terms of treatment, the most common option is the removal of the polyp by surgical hysteroscopy, since complications associated with this technique are not common.

 Provided below is an index with the 10 points we are going to expand on in this article.

 The outer endometrial layer (the functional endometrium) is shed at each menstrual period.
 Thus, the endometrial basal layer with the polyp remains in the uterus and continues to grow and individualize.

-Although researchers have discovered certain mechanisms that can trigger the proliferation of uterine polyps, the truth is that the particular causes leading to their formation are still unknown.
-However, it is known that they tend to grow when the levels of estrogen are elevated.
+Although several mechanisms have been proposed for the formation of polyps, the exact causes are not known.
+However, it is known that polyps tend to grow when blood estrogen levels are elevated.

 Risk and protective factors

 As mentioned above, the exact cause for the development of uterine polyps is not known.
 However, there are a number of factors that can increase the risk of having a uterine polyp.
 All of them are listed below: